yo2man0929/flentd-demo/1-stdout/README.md

 This example will show how to setup a `fluentd` container with basic configuration, and how to forward logs from other containers to it using docker logging driver.

-First, we need a `fluentd.conf` file to control the behavior of `fluentd` container.
+First, `fluentd.conf` should be defined to to control the behavior of `fluentd` container.
 In the following snippet, it first defines a `forward` input plug-in.
 It will receive log events from port `24224`.
 Then, it defines a `stdout` output plug-in.
 It will print out all log events from the previous step to console.

 ```xml
 <source>